-Webcam eye tracking is integrated into our Online Data Collection (ODC) module.
-And whereas traditional eye tracking research is quite bound to the lab, the ODC was developed to be the exact opposite.
-The central feature of the ODC module, which we will get into later in this article, is scalability.
-Favoring scalability requires a few sacrifices in terms of accuracy and overall data quality, but for many research applications quantitative data collection can be more valuable than few very precise studies.
+Webcam eye tracking is integrated into our online data collection solution, and whereas traditional eye tracking research is quite bound to the lab, online data collection was developed to be the exact opposite.
+The central feature of the solution, which we will get into later in this article, is scalability.
+Favoring scalability requires a few sacrifices in terms of accuracy and overall data quality, but for many research applications, quantitative data collection can be more valuable than a few very precise studies.

 While nominally covering the same ground in terms of data collection, screen-based and webcam eye tracking are very different beyond that.
 Firstly, it is important to note that dedicated eye tracking hardware is expensive for a reason, and in this case, price does follow quality.
 So, before you purchase your eye tracking hardware and software, it is important to understand the different strengths and weaknesses of both screen-based and webcam-based eye tracking.